OSGP/Documentation/Domains/Smartmetering/smartmeteringwebservices/GetDeCoupleMbusDeviceResponse.md

-## GetDeCoupleMBusDeviceResponse request
+## GetDeCoupleMbusDeviceResponse request

 ### Description
-GetDeCoupleMBusDeviceResponse returns if the result is successful from the DeCoupleMBusDevice request.
-The response request contains the DeviceIdentification and CorrelationUid which is received from the [DeCoupleMBusDevice](DeCoupleMBusDevice.md) request.
+GetDeCoupleMbusDeviceResponse returns if the result is successful from the DeCoupleMbusDevice request.
+The response request contains the DeviceIdentification and CorrelationUid which is received from the [DeCoupleMbusDevice](DeCoupleMbusDevice.md) request.

 All requests have similar response behaviour which is described in [ResponseMessages](./ResponseMessages.md).